particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 Alternative workflows using the Particle CLI and a USB connection are supported as well.
 This is the recommended method for the Tracker One, which does not have SWD/JTAG available in the M8 connector.
 See the [programming devices](/reference/developer-tools/programming-devices/) for more information.

-- The device provisioning (device claiming & import, SIM activation & import) process is not necessarily performed simultaneously with the manufacturing process.
+#### The device provisioning process is not necessarily performed simultaneously with the manufacturing process.

+Device provisioning (device claiming & import, SIM activation & import) is typically done one of two ways:

+- (Customer) Bulk SIM activation and provisioning performed in advance of manufacturing process.
+- (CM) Assembly and programming.

+or:

+- (Customer) Bulk SIM activation performed in advance of manufacturing process.
+- (CM) Assembly and programming.
+- (Customer) Device Import/Claiming/Renaming/Group Assignment performed simultaneously with or after the manufacturing process.

-- Manufacturing test firmware has been prepared in accordance with the principles of Incoming Quality Control.
+#### Manufacturing test firmware has been prepared in accordance with the principles of Incoming Quality Control.

 Incoming Quality Control or IQC is the step of validating that each part in the assembly is functional and meets quality requirements prior to assembly into the finished product.
 This step may not be necessary if the part is simply removed and swapped for a new one.
 However, if the part is soldered into the product thus making it difficult to remove and swap a new one into the finished product, then IQC may be required to first test the component before installing.
 This is typically done for every part if the consequence of a faulty device is expensive, and done as spot-checking if less so.
 The IQC test rig is typically a ZIF socket used to plug in a device, press a button and visually see a pass/fail.